 - Using hot water: It dehydrates skin and can worsen redness or irritation.

-- Not removing makeup first: Most cleansers aren’t strong enough to fully remove heavy foundation or waterproof products.
-Use a makeup remover or cleansing oil before your regular cleanser.
+- Not removing makeup first: While some cleansers claim to remove makeup, most aren’t strong enough to break down heavy foundation, eyeliner, or waterproof products.
+For best results, try double cleansing.
+Use a makeup remover or oil cleanser first, followed by a gentle water-based cleanser.
+This ensures your skin is truly clean without being over-stripped.

 Morning vs. Evening Cleansing